griffinbird/go-mongodb-filesize/README.md

 ```sh
 git clone https://github.com/griffinbird/
 ```
-Browse to your direct were you cloned this repo to Update the filename and connection string information in .env
+Browse to your directory were you cloned this repo to Update the filename and connection string information in .env
 ```sh
 go get .
 go run main.go
 ```
 A database and collection testDB and collectionDB will be created.
-Remember to delete these resources when you have finishd.
+Remember to delete these resources when you have finished.